 Maintaining your home includes preserving the curb appeal as well as your backyard space.
 Any yard is incomplete without a healthy, lush lawn.
 We recommend you use this excellent lawn mower from HouseBait.
 If you are growing new grass, you will need to consider a few important, critical factors when it comes to your lawn maintenance.
-Here are some tips about how to choose the right grass for you yard for the best results.
+Here are some tips about how to choose the right grass from a sod farm.

 The most important factor to consider when growing grass at home is where you live, but if you want a green lawn as soon as possible, then consider contacting a company like St Augustine Grass Distributor.
 Location, environment, temperature and climate influence grass growth significantly and will impact the success of your lawn.
 Most grasses are classified as either “cool season” or “warm season” grasses.
 Cool season grasses thrive best in northern areas while warm season grasses do better in southern gardens.